 Right from the outset, you have the unique opportunity to choose one of the nine branches of specialisation offered within Conservation or the separate track of Technical Art History.
 Each of these areas of specialisation has its own focus and you will be trained to become an expert in your chosen field from day one.
 Be aware that the nine conservation specialisations and the separate technical art history track are offered in alternating years.
 Each year, five specialisations will be open for application.

 The Master’s in Conservation and Restoration of Cultural Heritage is a two-year programme and marks the first step to becoming a fully qualified conservator.
-Following the Master’s, you can transition into a two-year Post-Master's programme in which you work in a conservation studio and complete one or more internships to achieve the international level required to work as an independent professional conservator in your field of specialisation.
+Following the Master’s, you can transition into a two-year Advanced Professional Programme in which you work in a conservation studio and complete one or more internships to achieve the international level required to work as an independent professional conservator in your field of specialisation.
 Find out here how to become a conservator.

 Conservation and Restoration of Cultural Heritage is an accredited Master’s degree programme.
 Upon successfully completing this programme, you will obtain the legally recognised Master’s degree in Conservation and Restoration of Cultural Heritage and the title Master of Science (MSc).
 This does not yet qualify you as a conservator.
-For this, a successful completion of the subsequent Post-Master's programme is necessary.
+For this, a successful completion of the subsequent Advanced Professional Programme is necessary.

 |Credits||120 ECTS, 24 months|